nph1508/SQL_Bicycle-Manufacturer_Dataset/README.md

 | 5 | 2011 | 745 | HL Mountain Frame - Black, 48 | 1 |  | 0 |
 | 5 | 2011 | 714 | Long-Sleeve Logo Jersey, M | 16 |  | 0 |

-**📝 Observation:** Helmets and caps frequently co-occur with bikes, suggesting high potential for accessory bundles.
+**📝 Observation:** High stock-to-sales ratios (e.g., 56:1) suggest overstocking for specific products like Road-650 Red.
 ### "Query 08: No of order and value at Pending status in 2014
 **Purpose:** Calculates total number of orders and their total value where the order status is "Pending" in the year 2014.
 **Goal:** Quantify backlog impact on operations and potential unrealized revenue.